Pre-Settlement Inspections

 Test data points, TV outlets, and any integrated smart home systems specified in the contract.

-Bedrooms Checklist
+Bedroom Checklist

 Built-in Wardrobes